-In Lithuania, traditional clothes were worn by the villagers until about the 19th century. in the 1970s.
-Later on, the city's fashion clothes were increasingly embroidered with sundries.
-XX century At the beginning of the 19th century local, but already closer to the city fashion, folk costume variants were still worn in Dzūkija and Klaipėda region.
-Elsewhere, only single practical (eg large woolen shawls, gloves) or traditional clothing items (such as tapes) were used.
+In Lithuania, villagers generally wore traditional clothing until about the 19th century. in the seventies.
+Later, urban fashion clothes began to be salted more and more often on Sundays.
+XX a.
+At the beginning of the 19th century, local, but already closer to the city fashion, variants of folk costumes were still worn in Dzūkija and Klaipėda region.
+Elsewhere, only isolated practical (e.g., large woolen scarves, gloves) or custom-related (e.g., ribbons) traditional clothing items were used.

-In Lithuania, national costumes began to develop quite late, only in the 19th century. and the 20th century at the junction.
-As the traditional traditional clothing in villages at that time is no longer dragging, it has been a challenge to restore them.
-The desire and the need to wear national costumes initially outpaced the process of collecting authentic country clothes, setting up museums, and researching.
-In addition, there have been a number of periods when the costume designers were more interested in creative recyclings, adapted to contemporary fashion or specific stage requirements, rather than historical accuracy.
-XX century In the last decades, the generalization of stylized national costumes in Lithuania has led to a sharp need to revitalize this dress with the historical folk costumes, a true, artistic, highly valuable heritage.
+In Lithuania, the creation of national costumes started quite late, only in the 19th century. and the twentieth century. at the junction.
+As full-fledged traditional clothing was no longer worn in the villages at that time, it became a daunting challenge to recreate it.
+The desire and affair to wear national costumes at the beginning greatly exceeded the process of collecting authentic rural clothing, establishing museums, and research.
+In addition, there have been a number of times when costume designers were more interested in creative rework, rather than historical precision, created by adapting to modern fashions or the specific requirements of the scene.
+XX a.
+In the last decades, the widespread adoption of stylized national costumes in Lithuania created a sharp need to revive the connection necessary for this dress with historical folk clothes, a real, artistically very valuable heritage.

-The costumes seen in the photographs were made by copying traditional, mostly in 19th century museums. villagers outfit.
-In many cases, attempts have been made to restore those fragments that remain only fragments, as well as those found abroad or less well known.
-Of course, the clothes, which have been well known and well known by many artists, have been used for a long time - they were deservedly considered the most beautiful.
-Some costume items are reproduced on the basis of iconographic and written sources published by folk costume researchers and other supporting materials.
-Efforts have been made to identify and select the most characteristic examples, including those of artistic value, to highlight the specificity of each ethnographic region.
+The costumes seen in the photographs were made by copying traditional, mostly preserved in museums, from the 19th century. rural holiday clothes.
+In most cases, efforts have been made to restore those whose fragments and pieces have survived, as well as those found abroad or otherwise less well-known.
+Of course, the clothes that have been well known to everyone for a long time and attracted the attention of many artists have been used - they were deservedly considered the most beautiful.
+Some elements of the costume have been additionally restored based on iconographic and written sources published by folk costume researchers and other supporting material.
+Efforts were made to identify and select the most characteristic examples, including the most artistically valuable ones, to highlight the uniqueness of each ethnographic region.